 Actual Fund weightings can vary over time relative to benchmark levels for each asset class, as well as relative to the target holdings for each company or managed fund within a given asset class.
-This is driven by varying market returns (for example in a multi-sector fund, if equities perform well compared to fixed interest, other things being equal, a balanced investor will become overweight equities relative to fixed interest) but this can also be driven by the timing of cash deposits and withdrawals.
+This is driven by varying market returns (for example, if equities perform well compared to fixed interest, other things being equal, a balanced investor will become overweight equities relative to fixed interest) but this can also be driven by the timing of cash deposits and withdrawals.